On this page

-There are a number of important legal reasons why SMSF assets need to be regularly valued, including for:
+There are important legal reasons why SMSF assets need to be valued regularly, including for:

-- Preparing the fund’s financial accounts and financial statements.
+- Preparing the fund’s financial accounts and statements

-- Ensuring that members don’t exceed the $1.6 million transfer balance cap on funds that are moved from the accumulation phase to the retirement phase.
+- Ensuring that members don’t exceed the $1.7 million transfer balance cap on funds that are moved from the accumulation phase to the retirement phase

-- Ensuring any assets are acquired or transferred on an arm’s-length basis (i.e. at market values) to either related or unrelated parties.
+- Ensuring any assets are acquired or transferred on an arm’s-length basis (at market values) to either related or unrelated parties

-- Calculating the market value of the fund’s in-house assets (which cannot be more than 5% of the market value of all of the fund’s assets).
-In-house assets are investments with (or loans made to) fund members or their related parties.
+- Calculating the market value of the fund’s in-house assets (which cannot be more than 5% of the market value of the fund’s total assets).
+In-house assets are investments with (or loans made to) fund members or their related parties

 - Determining the value of assets that support an SMSF fund member’s pension.